scanner-research/scanner/docs/guide/graphs.rst

                                  width=[640, 640, ..., 640],
                                  height=[480, 480, ..., 480])

 Notice the other change that we made to this graph: the :code:`width` and :code:`height` arguments to :code:`Resize` are now lists of the same length as :code:`video_streams`.
 This is because :code:`height` and :code:`width` are *stream rate* arguments to  :code:`Resize`.
-Check out the section on *Argument Rates* in the :ref:`ops` guide to learn more.
+Check out the section on *Parameter Rates* in the :ref:`ops` guide to learn more.

 Executing a computation graph
 -----------------------------